coda/packs-sdk/docs/get-started/cli.md

 npx coda create manifest.ts --name "Hello World" --description "My first Pack." --codaApiEndpoint=https://{{coda.domain}}
 ```

-??? note "Edit your branding later"
+??? info "Edit your branding later"
     The `name` and `description` arguments are optional and can be changed later in the Pack Studio's **Listing** tab, along with a variety of other branding options.

 This will create a new, empty Pack on Coda's servers and output its URL in the Pack Studio.
 It stores the Pack's ID in the new file `.coda-pack.json`.

-### Upload your first version
+### Upload the first version

 Now that you've established access and created the empty Pack, you're finally ready to upload your code.